Principal or Vice Principal Founding Principal – New Models in Career & Technical Education

 Quality career & technical education programs are a vital need in the current educational ecosystem.
 These programs provide students with varied pathways through which they can prepare for high-skill, high-wage jobs in high-demand industries.

-The Leadership Fellow will fill a one- to two-year consulting role at the Philadelphia School Partnership.
-The Fellow will be responsible for designing a career & technical/early college school model that can be started, and eventually replicated, in Philadelphia.
+The Founding Principal will fill a one- to two-year consulting role at the Philadelphia School Partnership.
+The Principal will be responsible for designing a career & technical/early college school model that can be started, and eventually replicated, in Philadelphia.
 CTE provides students with the academic and technical skills, knowledge and training necessary to succeed in 21st century careers and to become lifelong learners.
-The work of the Fellow will include exploring opportunities and barriers, identifying potential partner institutions (especially employers, whose engagement is vital to high-quality CTE), securing the right conditions, and establishing a design and programming in order to launch a CTE school in Philadelphia in 2019 or 2020.
-The Fellow will determine the optimal system and structure for the new school, which could in the end operate within the local school district, as an independent charter school or as a private school.
-The Fellow will have the opportunity to lead the school once it is open.
+The work of the Principal will include exploring opportunities and barriers, identifying potential partner institutions (especially employers, whose engagement is vital to high-quality CTE), securing the right conditions, and establishing a design and programming in order to launch a CTE school in Philadelphia in 2019 or 2020.
+The Principal will determine the optimal system and structure for the new school, which could in the end operate within the local school district, as an independent charter school or as a private school.
+The Principal will have the opportunity to lead the school once it is open.

-The CTE Fellow will report to the Managing Director of School Investments and will work closely with the PSP School Investment Team.
+The CTE Founding Principal will report to the Managing Director of School Investments and will work closely with the PSP School Investment Team.

 PSP is an equal-opportunity employer with good benefits and an entrepreneurial, results-oriented work culture.